 Series D Preferred Stock.
-In connection with our 2012 private placement offering, we issued 810,812 shares of our Series D preferred stock to the Pine Brook affiliates.
-We issued an additional 90,832 shares of our Series D preferred stock to the Pine Brook affiliates in connection with our 2016 private placement.
-On an as-converted basis as of December 31, 2017, the total of these shares represented approximately 4.4% of our outstanding common stock, or approximately % of our outstanding common stock on a pro forma basis after the completion of this offering, assuming no exercise of the underwriters' purchase option.
+In connection with our 2012 private placement offering, we issued 810,812 shares of our Series D preferred stock to Pine Brook.
+We issued an additional 90,832 shares of our Series D preferred stock to Pine Brook in connection with our 2016 private placement.
+On an asconverted basis as of December 31, 2017, the total of these shares represented approximately 4.4% of our outstanding common stock, or approximately

+% of our outstanding common stock on a pro forma basis after the completion of this offering, assuming no exercise of the underwriters' purchase option.
 Our Series D preferred stock is perpetual, although it is subject to mandatory conversion as described below.
 Our Series D preferred stock generally ranks on par with our common stock with respect to dividends and it ranks senior to our common stock with respect to rights or distributions upon liquidation or dissolution.